Rifkin's Festival: Critical reception

-Rifkin's Festival holds a 42% approval rating on review aggregator website Rotten Tomatoes, based on 79 reviews, and an average score of 5.30/10.
-The site's critical consensus reads: "While it doesn't rank among Woody Allen's truly lesser late-period efforts, Rifkin's Festival finds the filmmaker content to revisit well-worn territory."
-On Metacritic, it holds a weighted average score of 44 out of 100, based on 15 critics, indicating "mixed or average reviews".
+On review aggregator website Rotten Tomatoes, Rifkin's Festival has a 41% approval rating based on 81 reviews, with an average score of 5.2/10; the site's "critics consensus" reads: "While it doesn't rank among Woody Allen's truly lesser late-period efforts, Rifkin's Festival finds the filmmaker content to revisit well-worn territory."
+On Metacritic, the film has a weighted average score of 44 out of 100 based on reviews by 16 critics, indicating "mixed or average reviews".

 Jonathan Romney of The Observer gave the film three stars out of five and stated, "In some ways, Rifkin’s Festival is absolutely familiar Allen territory, and, whatever else his detractors can or can’t accuse him of, there’s no way he’ll get off the charge of ploughing the same ground for the last couple of decades.
 Once again, he has made a brittle comedy about marital angst in a glamorous setting."
-Jessica Kiang of The New York Times commented, "So it’s a relief to report that “Rifkin’s Festival” is, to the ravenous captive, like finding an unexpected stash of dessert: not substantial and not nutritious, but sweet enough to remind you in passing of the good times you once had, despite all that's happened in the interim."
-Guy Lodge of Variety added, "His 49th feature, “Rifkin’s Festival” is the latest in a lengthy string of undistinguished bagatelles that might all be described as effortless, and not in an especially complimentary fashion."
+Jessica Kiang of The New York Times commented, "So it’s a relief to report that Rifkin’s Festival is, to the ravenous captive, like finding an unexpected stash of dessert: not substantial and not nutritious, but sweet enough to remind you in passing of the good times you once had, despite all that's happened in the interim."
+Guy Lodge of Variety added, "His 49th feature, Rifkin’s Festival is the latest in a lengthy string of undistinguished bagatelles that might all be described as effortless, and not in an especially complimentary fashion."

-In a less favorable review, Kaleem Aftab of IndieWire gave the movie a C grade, writing, " There's a strange meta quality to the way the movie drifts around, dipping in and out of a tepid plot.
+In an even less favorable review, Kaleem Aftab of IndieWire gave the movie a C grade, writing, "There's a strange meta quality to the way the movie drifts around, dipping in and out of a tepid plot.
 Of course, there's no surprise here.
 Like a lot of recent Allen movies, it's easy enough to figure out the intentions at hand early on."
-Chuck Bowen of Slant Magazine gave the film one star out of four, noting "Decades into his iconic career, Woody Allen is still fixated on wannabe intellectual artists obsessively grappling with the meaninglessness of life as they have dalliances with much younger women who’re yearning for passion.
+Chuck Bowen of Slant Magazine gave the film one star out of four, noting, "Decades into his iconic career, Woody Allen is still fixated on wannabe intellectual artists obsessively grappling with the meaninglessness of life as they have dalliances with much younger women who’re yearning for passion.
 That scenario was curdling into shtick some 40 years ago, but it at least felt personal to Allen in his salad days, when he was determined to fuse the existential agony of the films made by his heroes with his own scrappy, impertinent stand-up spirit.
 Now Allen is seemingly filming whatever writing spills from his typewriter, which is more often than not a copy of a copy of a copy of past hits, material so anachronistic and contrived that it feels closer to ritual than art."